estidiskyroamer/coding-test/README.md

 The design of the app uses simple card-based layout, with the sales reps data card on the top and AI feature on the bottom.
 The sales reps detail can be shown in a tab-based modal for a minimalistic and compact view.

-The AI features is powered by Google Gemini.
+The AI feature is powered by Google Gemini.
 It is chosen for its capability to analyze small to medium data.

 ## Potential Improvements